johnno1962/injectionforxcode/README.md

 "$HOME/Library/Application Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin/Contents/Resources/projectBuilt.pl"
 </pre>

-When you next run the application if you edit the storyboard and build the project, layout changes will be injected onto the UIViewControllers currently visible while the application is still running by reloading their "nib" and sending -viewDidLoad, -viewWillAppear:YES and - viewDidAppear:YES to the view controller.
+When you next run the application, if you edit the storyboard and build the project, layout changes will be injected onto the UIViewControllers currently visible while the application is still running.
+This is achieved by reloading their "nib" onto the existing view controller and sending -viewDidLoad, -viewWillAppear:YES and - viewDidAppear:YES to the view controller for it to redraw.
 This only works for applications with a single active Storyboard.

 ## License